KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 `VK_LOADER_LAYERS_DISABLE` or by evoking one of the special disable options like `~all~` or `~explicit~` could cause application breakage if the application is relying on features provided by one or more explicit layers.

+#### Allow certain Layers to ignore Layer Disabling

+**NOTE:** VK_LOADER_LAYERS_DISABLE is only available with Loaders built with version 1.3.262 of the Vulkan headers and later.

+The layer allow environment variable `VK_LOADER_LAYERS_ALLOW` is a comma-delimited list of globs to search for in known layers.
+The layer names are compared against the globs listed in the environment variable, and if they match, they will not be able to be disabled by `VK_LOADER_LAYERS_DISABLE`.

+Implicit layers have the ability to only be enabled when a layer specified environment variable is set, allow for context dependent enablement.
+`VK_LOADER_LAYERS_ENABLE` ignores that context.
+`VK_LOADER_LAYERS_ALLOW` behaves similar to `VK_LOADER_LAYERS_ENABLE` while
+also respecting the context which is normally used to determine whether an implicit layer should be enabled.

+`VK_LOADER_LAYERS_ALLOW` effectively negates the behavior of `VK_LOADER_LAYERS_DISABLE`.
+Explicit layers listed by `VK_LOADER_LAYERS_ALLOW` will not be enabled.
+Implicit layers listed by ``VK_LOADER_LAYERS_ALLOW` which are always active, i.e. they do not require any external context to be enabled, will be enabled.

 ##### `VK_INSTANCE_LAYERS`